A Civil Action (film): Box office

 Despite showing promise on its initial limited release, A Civil Action was a box office failure on wide release, earning a domestic gross of $56 million against its $75 million budget.
 The film was released in competition with a number of films that became hits, earning between $120 and $290 million each, including Shakespeare in Love, The Prince of Egypt, Star Trek: Insurrection, You've Got Mail, Stepmom and Patch Adams.

 Reception

-On Rotten Tomatoes, A Civil Action has an approval rating of 62% based on reviews from 71 critics.
+On Rotten Tomatoes, A Civil Action has an approval rating of 64% based on reviews from 72 critics.
 The site's consensus called the film "Intelligent and unconventional."
 On Metacritic, the film has a score of 68 out of 100, based on reviews from 26 critics.
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

-Roger Ebert of the Chicago Sun-Times gave the film 3.5 out of 4 and wrote: "Civil Action is like John Grisham for grownups."
+Roger Ebert of the Chicago Sun-Times gave the film three and a half out of four stars and wrote: "Civil Action is like John Grisham for grownups."